oneclickdapp/swordy-bot/README.md

 ### Vercel - Backend + Frontend

-Point vercel to your repo, and deploy.
-Redwood build commands should be auto-configured.
+Create a new Vercel app using your forked repo.
+The build commands are automatically detected for RedwoodJS projects.

 Update the environment variables for what you see in the root `.env` file.
-The only new one is `DATABASE_URL` which you need from your Heroku database in the next step.
+You will get `DATABASE_URL` from your Heroku database in the next step.

 ### Heroku - Bot

 Heroku doesn't like apps that aren't in the root folder.
 To get around this, I added a `heroku-prebuild` script which installs the bot dependencies.
 The Procfile runs the `bot.js`

-Once deployed, head to the "Resources" tab, turn off the `web` Dyno, and turn on the `worker` Dyno.
+Once deployed, head to the "Resources" tab for this Heroku app, turn off the `web` Dyno, and turn on the `worker` Dyno.
 This Dyno is defined in the repo root `Procfile`.

 Update the environment variables in "Settings" tab to reflect what you see in the `.env` here.

-Add a new postgres add-on and add the url to the Vercel environment.
+Create a new **postgres add-on** in this Heroku app, and add the url to the Vercel environment as `DATABASE_URL`.

 ### Discord